Ajusto-BE/httpdomain-to-openapi/README.md

 ```

 **Command options** detailed:
-1. -a, --app
-- *type*: mendatory
-- *description*: indicates the Flask app for which to collect the endpoints that need to be documented according the OpenAPI Specification
-2. -t, --title
-- *type*: optional
-- *description*: adds a given title to the generated OpenAPI documentation
-3. -v, --version
-- *type*: optional
 1. **-a, --app**
 - *type*: mendatory
 - *description*: indicates the Flask app for which to collect the endpoints that need to be documented in accordance with the OpenAPI Specification